Go to Reviews.org AU Edition

 You need a carbon monoxide detector to protect against accidental poisoning; here are our suggestions

-Whether you want the cheapest option or the finest technological advancements, we’ve got a CO detector recommendation.
+Whether you want the cheapest option or the finest technological advancements, we’ve got recommendations for the best carbon monoxide detector.

 Our top pick for CO detection is a more traditional Kidde alarm.
 We’ve also got the ultra-smart Google Nest Protect smoke and carbon monoxide detector and the Alexa-compatible Onelink Safe & Sound, among other recommendations.